Emily Noyes Vanderpoel

 Emily Noyes Vanderpoel (June 21, 1842 – February 20, 1939) was an American artist, writer, and philanthropist.
+She is perhaps best remembered for her book Color Problems (1902), an early contribution to the color theory.

 Early life

 Emily Caroline Noyes was born on June 21, 1842, in New York City to William Curtis Noyes and Julia Tallmadge Noyes.
 She was the great-granddaughter of Col. Benjamin Tallmadge.
 She was educated in private schools in New York, and later studied art under Robert Swain Gifford and William Sartain.

 On May 22, 1865, she married John Aaron Vanderpoel, with whom she had one son, John Arent Vanderpoel.
 They lived in New York City and Litchfield, Connecticut.
 After a year her husband died before she gave birth.
 She remained unmarried.